Light-Meson Spectroscopy with COMPASS: Partial-Wave Analysis Formalism

+As discussed in \cref{sec:exp.prod_reactions}, the diffractive production of the \etaOrPrPi final state proceeds dominantly via Pomeron (\Pom) exchange (see \cref{fig:etapi_reaction}).
 In \cref{sec:regge}, we have shown that the concept of Pomeron exchange emerges from Regge theory, which allows us to factorize the $p$-\Pom vertex from the $\pi$-\Pom vertex.
 In the model, we hence only consider the process $\pi + \Pom \to \etaOrPrPi$, which we describe (\confer\ \cref{sec:scattering.fsi}) by $2 \to 2$ partial-wave production amplitudes $a_{J, i}(s)$, with $i = \{\etaPi, \etaPrPi\}$, $J$~the angular momentum of the \etaOrPrPi system, and $s$~the \etaOrPrPi mass squared.
 Note that this notation of invariants differs from the one introduced in \cref{sec:pwa.analysis_model}.
 In principle, the amplitudes~$a_{J, i}$ also depend on the Pomeron helicity and virtuality~$t$.
 Due to the steeply falling $t'$~spectrum in the analyzed range from \SIrange{0.1}{1.0}{\GeVcsq}, we use an effective value $t'_\text{eff} = \SI{0.1}{\GeVcsq}$.
-The Pomeron is modelled as an effective exchange particle with spin~1, in accordance with the dominance of $M = 1$ partial waves in the data and the approximate constancy of hadron cross sections at high energies (\confer\ \cref{fig:chew_frautschi} and \cref{sec:regge}).
+The Pomeron is modeled as an effective exchange particle with spin~1, in accordance with the dominance of $M = 1$ partial waves in the data and the approximate constancy of hadron cross sections at high energies (\confer\ \cref{fig:chew_frautschi} and \cref{sec:regge}).

 According to \cref{eq:pw_amp_prod.unitarity}, unitarity relates the production partial-wave amplitudes $a_{J, i}(s)$ to the scattering partial-wave amplitudes $t_{J, ij}(s)$ that describe the rescattering of the final-state particles, as displayed graphically in \cref{fig:etapi_unitarity}.
 Unitarity also constrains the scattering partial-wave amplitudes, as given by \cref{eq:pw_amp.unitarity}, so we have